Capsule Bundle Structure

 A Bundle Header is CBOR encoded, and contains information about which domain created the bundle, when it was created, and whether this Capsule Bundle contains 1 or many Capsules in it.

-Is Bundle (b)
+If Is Bundle is false

 The Domain ID stored here is the domain that created this Capsule Bundle.
 This Domain ID is stored by first having the leading "dm-" stripped from it, and the remaining characters packed.
 Please refer to ID Packing for a detailed description of this packing method.